-The term 'in situ' refers to the production of active substances manufactured on the spot, both with or without the use of other chemical substances (precursors).
+The term in situ refers to the production of active substances manufactured on site, both with or without the use of other chemical substances (precursors).

 Certain combinations of active substance and precursors/method for generation were not covered by past regulations on biocides.
-Since the current regulations include all in situ-generated active substances, those who are interested will need to submit an application for approval of these active substances no later than 1 September 2016.
-If no such application is submitted in time, the active substances may not be used or supplied after 1 September 2017.
+Since the current regulations include all in situ-generated active substances, those who are interested must have submitted an application for approval of these active substances no later than 1 September 2016.
+If no such application was submitted in time, the active substances may not be used or supplied after 1 September 2017.

-You can find further information on how this might affect your company and what you need to do to adapt to the current regulations on the ECHA website.
+You can find further information on how this might affect your company and what you need to do to adapt to the current regulations on ECHA's website on in situ generated active substances.